stevedatadog/katacoda-scenarios/synthetics-cicd/2-cicd/cicd-this-lab.md

 This Lab's CI/CD Pipeline
 ===

+**TODO: This should be in the LMS, I think, rather than in the lab.**

 In addition to the Storedog application you are familiar with from the first part of this course, this lab provides a complete CI/CD pipeline to work with.
 Looking back at the four major phases of a pipeline, the tools are:

 | phase      | tool      |